 All incoming and outgoing payments by ministries, agencies, and State-owned foundations are channelled through the State Treasury.
 State entities’ payment instructions are forwarded centrally to commercial banks by the State Treasury using the e-State Treasury payment system (a treasury ledger system); social security funds send their payment instructions to commercial banks themselves due to the large payment volumes.

 The e-State Treasury system is an internet bank-based application.
 It is the in-house banking system for State entities where State entities’ accounts are maintained.
 The reference number that must be included on all incoming payments to the entity is the State entity’s account number in the e-State Treasury system.
 Entities can make payments, send notices, receive lists of transactions and get reports through the e-State Treasury system.
 All of these transactions are carried out quickly and securely.
 The identification of customers is based on an ID card or a mobile-ID PIN code.

-In 2017 more than 12.4 million outgoing payments and 3.5 million incoming payments were channelled through the TSA.
-The Social Security Board made approximately 8.8 million pension and other benefit payments; the Estonian Health Insurance Fund made 559 thousand and the Estonian Unemployment Insurance Fund 763 thousand payments in 2017.
+In 2020 more than 13.4 million outgoing payments were channelled through the TSA.
+The Social Security Board made approximately 8.4 million pension and other benefit payments; the Estonian Health Insurance Fund made 556 thousand and the Estonian Unemployment Insurance Fund 2.1 million payments in 2020.
 The remaining payments are made through the e-State Treasury system.